 Legacy Ministry Training FAQs

-By Nancy Young, GUMF Director of Planned Giving and Scholarships
+By Nancy Young, GUMF Vice President of Development

 1. WHAT IS GUMF’S LEGACY MINISTRY TRAINING, AND WHY SHOULD OUR CHURCH CONSIDER THIS OPPORTUNITY?

 NANCY: Providing an opportunity for your members to give or leave a gift to your church endowment can be one of the greatest ways for them to give witness to their faith and values.
 In order to provide this opportunity, churches must establish and promote their endowment.
 In addition, churches can benefit greatly from having a permanent source of income to fund ministry and mission.

 2. WHAT IS AN ENDOWMENT?

 NANCY: An endowment is a permanent fund or source of income.
 Endowment funds are invested to establish a source of income to support programs and ministries.
 The big difference between endowment funds and other funds is that endowment funds are permanently invested for the benefit of your church.